 Generally, a copyrighted work is protected until 70 years after the death of its author.
 However, for those categorized as “work for hire”, the copyright is valid for 120 years after its creation, or 95 years after its publication, whichever is shorter.

 The United States Copyright Office states that there are different standards when it comes to determining a copyright’s coverage and effectivity.
-Several amendments to the Copyright Act of 1976 also affect the duration of a copyright.
+Several amendments to the Copyright Act of 1976 also affect the duration of copyright.

 Guide to Copyright Law, Plagiarism, and Legalities